-The claims in the articles entitled "Japan's Dumping of Nuclear Sewage is a global problem" published on 15 November and "Japan's Nuclear Sewage Discharge: A Global Threat Demanding Urgent Collective Action" published on 16 November are based on factually and scientifically incorrect understanding of the issues related to the water at the Fukushima Daiichi Nuclear Power Station (FDNPS).
+The claims in the article entitled "Boycott Japan seafood" published on 16 November is based on factually and scientifically incorrect understanding of the issues related to the water at the Fukushima Daiichi Nuclear Power Station (FDNPS).

-First, let me stress that there are two different types of water at Tokyo Electric Power Company (TEPCO)'s FDNPS site, which the authors fail to distinguish.
+First, let me stress that there are two different types of water at Tokyo Electric Power Company (TEPCO)'s FDNPS site, which the author fails to distinguish.
 One is "contaminated water", generated at the site and yet to be treated.
 The other is "ALPS treated water", which has been treated through a filtration process known as Advanced Liquid Processing System (ALPS) until the concentration of radioactive materials other than tritium is below the regulatory standards.
 The treated water is then diluted more than 100 times to meet the regulatory standard for tritium.
 After the dilution, the concentration of tritium will be 1/40 of the regulatory standard and 1/7 of the WHO drinking water standard, and the concentration of radioactive materials other than tritium will be less than 1/100 of the regulatory standard.
 Tritium exists in nature and can be found in rain, sea and tap water as well as the human bodies, but does not accumulate in the human bodies.
 The Government of Japan will never allow the discharge of the water into the sea if the water does not meet regulatory standards, which are set based on international standards.